 There was even a bit in Trinidad & Tobago.

 Heskey claims he ignores the chanting, and tries to concentrate on his game:

-"They are ignorant people, and I ignore ignorant ignoramuses."
+"They are ignorant people, and I ignore ignorant ignorami."

 A spokesman said:

 "We repeat our position that we will not accept any racial abuse of any England players.
-There can be no place for racist behaviour in football or society.
-Any further questions should be directed to our new ambassador Ron Atkinson."
+There can be no place for racist behaviour in either football, or society.
+Any further questions should be directed to our new ambassador, Ron Atkinson."